 When my sweet friend Deborah of one of my favorite blogs, Taste and Tell, asked if I would be interested in previewing a copy of her new cookbook Best 100 Smoothies for Kids, I jumped at it because hello – I have kids!
 Three kids to be exact, and I knew that they would love for their mommy to make them a smoothie!

 With a cookbook full of 100 delicious, not to mention beautiful, smoothies to choose from, how could I choose THE ONE to share with all of you?!
 Since this cookbook was made for kids, I let my kids decide.
 I told them they could choose any smoothie out of the book, but my only condition was that they had to agree on it.
 Gracie and Eden (Christian was napping – not fair, I know) took the book and went to the couch.
 They sat there for almost an hour going over each recipe and oohing and awing over the pictures.
-I suggested the Pineapple, Red Cabbage, & Banana smoothie because the color of the smoothie is the most breathtaking color of purple.
+I suggested the Pineapple, Red Cabbage, & Banana smoothie because the color of the smoothie is the most breathtaking color of purple and could make a nice weight loss smoothies for those who are interested in making them.
 But they ended up choosing the Blueberry Pomegranate Smoothie, and that sounded pretty tasty as well!

 An excellent choice, and an easy one!
 The smoothie had only three ingredients, one of which was ice and no added sugar – which I loved.
 All of the recipes are like that, actually, which really surprised me, because when I see the ingredients in a lot of smoothies, most of the time there are unnecessary ingredients which unhealthify (is that a word) the whole point of a smoothie.
 Am I right or am I right?